This stoneware jug featured in our March 2011 sale

 It is easy and inexpensive to sell your pieces through Crocker Farm.
 HERE'S HOW:

 (click here for our Contact Page

 ).
 Give us a call or send us an email.

-This face pitcher would have been typically attributed to the Remmey potters of Philadelphia, but we were able to properly attribute it to the Bell family of Virginia's Shenandoah Valley, yielding a $63,250 selling price in our March 2012 auction
+Based on similar known examples, this face pitcher would have been typically attributed to the Remmey potters of Philadelphia, but we were able to properly attribute it to the Bell family of Virginia's Shenandoah Valley, yielding a $63,250 selling price in our March 2012 auction

 • We will be happy to discuss your pottery and antiques with you, and will give you a free pre-auction evaluation of your items.